EaSElab-18/ms_metarisk/README.md

-## Data and code for White et al. (in review) The exploitation of sexual signals by predators: a meta-analysis
+## Data and code for White et al. (2022) The exploitation of sexual signals by predators: a meta-analysis

 Contains: